ropensci/rcrossref/cran-comments.md

 -------

-This submission includes new functionality for some functions, a slight fix for a function, and fixes non-ascii text in a test fixture that was causing cran check failures on debian clang devel.
+This submission includes documentation improvements, and a few bug fixes.

 Thanks!
 Scott Chamberlain